lutris/website/README.rst

     export USE_SQLITE=1

-Once your virtualenv is created, you can install the system and pyhton dependencies::
+Once your virtualenv is created, you can install the system and python dependencies::

     sudo apt-get install imagemagick memcached libmemcached-dev mercurial bzr python-dev